 I mean, they are THESE potatoes.
 Which are just ordinary russet potatoes.

-While Nana’s mashed potatoes were always silky smooth, that gorgeous yellowy-white, and buttered to the max (just like these,) my Homestyle Garlic Herb Mashed Potatoes are pumped full of flavors that she was just too traditional to use.
+While Nana’s mashed potatoes were always silky smooth, that gorgeous yellowy-white, and buttered to the max (just like these,) my potatoes are pumped full of flavors that she was just too traditional to use.

 Call me lazy if you must, but most of the time, I don’t peel my potatoes.